awesomeadi00/MarkGDoc/README.md

 3. **Install pipenv**:

-    First, instantiate a virtual environment and install pipenv using pip:
+    First make sure you have pipenv installed

     ```shell
-    python -m venv .venv

-    .venv/Scripts/actiavte

     pip install pipenv
     ```

-4. **Install dependencies**:

-    Use pipenv to install all the necessary packages from the Pipfile:
+4. **Locking Pipfile if Pipfile.lock not present**:

+   If the Pipfile.lock file is not present or updated, use the following command to lock the pipfile

     ```shell
-    pipenv install --dev
+    pipenv lock
     ```

+5. **Install Dependencies**:

+   Install the dependencies using the following command

+    ```shell
+    pipenv install
+    ```
+    > Note that `pipenv install -dev` install dev-packages as well.

-5. **Activate the virtual environment**:
+6. **Activate the virtual environment**:

     Enter the virtual environment using: